wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    Runc is the OCI standardized container runtime

-   NOTE: Kubernetes can use alternative container runtimes than Docker to run on top of :
+   Kubernetes can use alternative container runtimes than CRI - Docker:
    * Docker (Containerd runtime using Runc)
    * LXC (Linux native containers)
    * RedHat's Podman (CRI-o runtime using Runc)